Which states require an annual report?

 • Names and addresses of your leadership team, including directors and officers for corporations, managers or members for LLCs

-• State or federal identification numbers (entity ID, EIN)
+• State or federal identification numbers (entity ID, EIN) may be required depending on the state

 • A dated signature from an authorized person, usually completed electronically